Vishwamitri River Latest News

 Vishwamitri River FAQs

 Q2.
-From which hills does the Vishwamitri River originate?+
+From where does the Vishwamitri River originate?+

 Q3.
-Through which major city does the Vishwamitri River flow?+
+Which major city does the Vishwamitri River flow through?+

 Q4.
-Into which sea does the Vishwamitri River drain?+
+Into which water body does the Vishwamitri River finally drain?+